• Skip to primary navigation

 - Leave a Comment

-The consequences of ignoring credit card debt can be life changing.
+The consequences of ignoring credit card debt can be life-changing.
 It’s easy to rack up a large amount of credit card debt and one might wonder what would happen if they just stopped making payments.
 Unfortunately, the result may be financially crippling and affect you for years to come.

 Credit Score

 Your account holders will report missed payments to the credit bureaus.
 Your credit score will be negatively impacted.
 The more delinquent your account becomes, the more your score will drop.
-This will affect your ability to secure credit to finance a car, home, or student loans.
+This will affect your ability to secure credit to finance a car, home, or student loan.
 It may even affect your ability to rent somewhere to live.

 Interest Rate Increase and Late Fees